tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-4.md

 ## V. <a id="section5">Changing the `Circle` behavior
-The way our circles move is not very interesting - let's work on this next.
+The way our circles move is not very interesting - let's work on this next - we will keep it pretty simple.

+**Note: The autonomous agent programming (steering, obstacle avoidance, seeking, fleeing, leader following, path finding) that you learned in *IGME-202 Interactive Digital* can all be applied here with some simple modifications.
+The [Victor.js](http://victorjs.org) library can get you started.**

 ### V-A. Orthogonal Circles
 First we will do something fairly simple, let's add circles that will only move orthogonally.
 We will not have to modify our `Circle` class to do so.
 Make `createCircles()` look like this: